flomotlik/blog/_posts/2012-08-16-Startup-Pirates-Bratislava-2012.markdown

 Pitching is not science, you don't need a PhD for it.
 The most important point is practise, practise and practise.
 It's like juggling.
 Do it really often and you will get better.
 Do it hundreds of times and you will be really good.
-That's the reason why professional sport athletes train specific activities thousands of times.
 And it's the same with pitching.

 ###Push yourself outside your comfort zone

 Always!
-The problem with presenting, especially if you are not good in, is that you are afraid of talking in front of a crowd.
+The problem with presenting, especially if you are not good at it, is that you are afraid of talking in front of a crowd.
 That's the reason why you have to do it - often and again & again.
 It's not easy at the beginning but like everything in life, your learning curve is extremely steep.
 So you will perform better super fast.